bcko/Ud-FS-LinuxServerConfig-LightSail/DeployingToLinuxServersNote.md

 ```
 This application will simply print return `Hello Udacity!` along with the required HTTP response headers.
 After saving this file you can reload `http://localhost:8080` to see your application run in all its glory!

+### Installing PostgreSQL
+Most web applications require persistent data storage, typically using a database server.
+You will now install PostgreSQL to server your data using the command `sudo apt-get install postgresql`.

+Since you are installing your web server and database server on the same machine, you do not need to modify your firewall settings.
+Your web server will communicate with the database via an internal mechanism that does not cross the boundaries of the firewall.
+If you were installing your database on a separate machine, you would need to modify the firewall settings on both the web server and the database server to permit these requests.

+#### Exercise
+Update your `/var/www/html/myapp.wsgi` application so that it successfully connects to your database, queries a table for data and presents that piece of data rather than the text `Hello World!`.
+You will need to create a table and populate it with data of your choosing, then query it from your app.

+This task is easier said than done, so use your research skills and don't be afraid to break things.
+Good luck!